mjgs/passport-tests/Readme.md

 ## Notes on the website

-- Authentication state is stored in the session (see processLogin controller)
+- Authentication state is stored in the session (see POST /login route)
 - Only the profile page requires authentication to view
 - App global variables are stored using express app.set
 - Run time app variables are stored in the session
 - Any app variables or session variables that are needed by templates are set using the setVariables middleware on a route by route basis
-- If you use the setVariables middleware correctly then the controller functions don't need to set many variables
+- If you use the setVariables middleware correctly then the route handler functions don't need to set many variables
 - The login form implements csrf protection using [csurf](https://github.com/expressjs/csurf)